CrayLabs/SmartRedis/doc/data_structures.rst

 ----------

-The C++, C, and Fortran clients provide two methods for retrieving tensors from the back-end database.
+The C++, C, and Fortran clients provide two methods for retrieving tensors from the backend database.
 The first method is referred to as *unpacking* a tensor.
 When a tensor is retrieved via ``unpack_tensor()``, the memory space to store the retrieved tensor data is provided by the user.
 This has the advantage